-The Fukushima Daiichi Nuclear Power Plant Fukushima nuclear plant or one (Dai-ichi means "number one" in Japanese) is composed of six nuclear reactor nuclear boiling water (BWR).
+The Fukushima Daiichi Nuclear Power Plant (Dai-ichi means "number one" in Japanese) is composed of six nuclear reactor nuclear boiling water (BWR).
 The plant is located in the city of ÅŒkuma (Fukushima Prefecture, Japan).
 Uses sea water for cooling.

 Located just twelve kilometers from another great power, the Fukushima Daini nuclear plant, Fukushima or II, with four reactors.